who-owns-lausanne/who-owns-lausanne/README.md

 described on
 [asitvd.ch](https://www.asitvd.ch/chercher/catalogue.html?view=sheet&guid=553&catalog=main&type=complete&preview=search_list).

+If we'll need more detailed information on a particular topic (for example rent prices) we will obtain it from [opendata.swiss](https://opendata.swiss).
+Or we might also aggregate data from real estate portals like [anibis.ch](https://anibis.ch) and [homegate](https://www.homegate.ch/).

 Both datasets are available for free for research institutions.
 We contacted the _service du secrétariat général et cadastre_ of the city of Lausanne on Friday, 2 November.
-They confirmed that the data is available for free for students – in general.
-However, the responsible person was out of office and will reach back to us on Monday.
+They confirmed that the data is available for free for students and gave us the access to their `ftp` server.

 We estimate the size of the composite datasets to be of several hundred MB at most.
 Therefore, it will comfortably fit into the memory of a single machine.
-Regarding the first dataset, the map.lausanne.ch API returns `XML` formatted data, but the format for the bulk data export still needs to be negotiated with the administration.
+Regarding the first dataset, the [map.lausanne.ch](https://map.lausanne.ch) API returns `XML` formatted data.
 The second dataset is available in several [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) formats, such as MIF/MID (MapInfo), Shapefile, and DXF.

 Although our datasets are of geographical nature, we should be able to perform much of the processing without the need of geographical databases.